 The R365 Financial Report Writer enables Users to share their created Report Templates and Report Packages across the multiple instances that they oversee.
 When Templates are shared, the Column Layout undergoes a Validation Process to ensure that all instances have access to the selected Org Type and Values while the Row Layout simply adapts to each instance accordingly.
 Once validated, the Default Report for the Template as well as the Row and Column Layouts that make up that Template will be shared.

 Items that can be shared include Report Templates, Report Packages, Column Layouts, and Row Layouts.
 While there is no option to unshare, you can remove shared items by deleting them.
 If you want to keep a non-shared version, then you should first save it as a new unshared item in the desired instance and delete the shared item.

 Note: Default Reports that are shared can be modified and saved as long as the Org Unit structure is only set to 'All' and no filter is applied.

-Users who have the Secondary Security Role of Financial Report Builder have the ability to share across instances.
+Users the following Permissions will have the ability to Templates share across instances.

 Sharing a Template

 A Template can be shared across instances by clicking the Shared icon next to the Template name in the Header.
 Once clicked, the system validates the template to ensure that all features can be transferred across instances.

 Column Layouts must be validated before sharing a Report Template across instances.
 An error message will appear if one of the following issues occur: